DanielHabib/dailycalendar/README.md

 * Is anyone interested in the product
 * Am I able to use it easily?
 * Would it become useful if it had more features?
 (What features excite me)

+# Roadmap (Order in which we are going to build out every piece)
+* Build out an API (Python / Hack)
+* Build a javascript (React) app that can be run on a rasberry pi
+* Build a mobile app